rcmdnk/ec2/README.md

                                      If multiple groups are given, secondary
                                      groups are used if the first one failed by the capacity problem.
-  --cli-input-json, -c               A directory which has json files.
+  --cli-input-json-directory, -C     A directory which has json files.
 If
                                      cli_input_json is not assigned and
                                      cli_input_json_directory is set, files are
                                      searched and it enters the selection mode.